Ladson shopping center being redeveloped; new retailer to open in downtown Charleston

-Commercial real estate firm Avison Young, which owns the site, is upgrading College Park Center on College Park Road at U.S. Highway 78 on the edge of Berkeley County near the Exchange Park Fairgrounds.
+The property called College Park Center on College Park Road at U.S. Highway 78 near Exchange Park Fairgrounds is being upgraded.

 Fred's discount store operated in the shopping center with some smaller tenants until the discount shop closed in May 2019 and then went out of business across the nation late last year.

-Prior to Fred's, the property served as the original location of Piggly Wiggly before the grocer moved across College Park Road into a new shopping center several years ago, according to longtime Ladson resident Phillip Frierson.
+Prior to Fred's, the property served as a Piggly Wiggly before the grocer moved across College Park Road.

-An affiliate of Avison Young bought the 76,000-square-foot shopping center as well as the corner lot where Burger King operates for $2.5 million in 2003.
-The firm added an undeveloped outparcel along College Park Road next to Burger King in 2014 for $174,000, according to Berkeley County land records.
+College Park Center LLC, registered to Avison Young agent Chris Fraser who is part owner, bought the 76,000-square-foot Ladson shopping center as well as the corner lot where Burger King operates for $2.5 million in 2003.
+The company added an undeveloped outparcel along College Park Road in 2014 for $174,000, according to Berkeley County land records.

-The owner is now redeveloping about 25,000 square feet of the shopping center into three retail spaces.
+The ownership group is now redeveloping about 25,000 square feet of the center into three retail spaces.
 They range from about 4,500 square feet to 10,000 square feet, according to Craig Massey with Avison Young.

 Massey said no leases have been signed, but the firm is in negotiations with a couple of different prospects.